MileHacker Logo

 River Transportation

 Vigo is a coastal city on an estuary, not a major river.
-Therefore, river transportation options are not a feature in this context.
+Therefore, river transportation options are not a are included in this context.
 The Ría de Vigo functions more like a large, sheltered sea inlet, providing an unique maritime environment.

 Departure Information